This article originally appeared on VICE Spain.

 González is waiting for me inside.
 "The oven-roasted suckling pig is the star dish," he tells me.
 "The pigs have to be at least 19 days old or weigh at least four kilos.
 It takes about two hours to roast them in the oven—we've been using the same oven here since 1725," he explains.
 Sobrino de Botín roasts about 50 pigs a day.

 "Ernest Hemingway spent a lot of time here and had my father's confidence," González says.
 "He made his own martinis and one day even made a paella."
-He points to the writer's favorite corner spot, the ideal position for the sort of person who thought he was under constant surveillance from enemy spies.
+He points to the writer's favourite corner spot, the ideal position for the sort of person who thought he was under constant surveillance from enemy spies.

 Sobrino de Botín makes a brief cameo in Death in the Afternoon, in which Hemingway—an aficionado of bulls—wrote, "But meantime I would rather dine on suckling pig at Botín's than sit and think of casualties my friends have suffered."